Home 69 200 300 400 500 600 700 800 900 1000 1100 1200 1300 1400 1500 1600 1700 1800 1900

 1663 December 13, MATTATHIAS CALAHORA (Poland)

-A renowned physician had been accused by Friar Servatius of "blaspheming the virgin" Although there was no testimony aside from the Friars , he was tortured and burned at the stake.
+A renowned physician and scholar, had been accused by Friar Servatius of being the author of an anti Christian pamphlet found in a Dominican church and written in German.
+The Cracow court condemned him to death.
+His lips were cut off , his tongue cut out, and then burned alive.
 His ashes were dispersed to prevent him from having a proper Jewish burial.
 Despite this, enough of his remains were found for a burial to take place.
+He did not know any German.

 1664 ENGLAND